 How Recurring Transactions End Up as Chargebacks

-A recurring transaction is a charge for services or goods that is applied to a cardholder’s credit or debit card multiple times at regular intervals (usually one month).
+A recurring transaction is a charge for services or goods that get an application to a cardholder’s credit or debit card multiple times at regular intervals (usually one month).

-Here are a few common complaints to customer service overrecurring transactions:
+Here are a few common complaints about customer service over recurring transactions:

-- Purchase not authorized: When a customer isn’t aware they signed up for additional shipments or services with their first online order—often because they didn’t read the “fine print” or sometimes because the conditions of special offers were inconspicuous—and are suddenly surprised when added charges start showing up on their credit card or bank statements.
+When a customer isn’t aware they sign up for additional shipments or services with their first online order.
+It is often because they didn’t read the “fine print” or sometimes because the conditions of special offers were inconspicuous—and are suddenly surprised when added charges start showing up on their credit card or bank statements.

-- Subscription cancelled: A subscription was cancelled and product was returned during the cancellation period; however, shipments keep coming.
+A subscription cancellation and the product refund during the cancellation period; however, shipments keep coming.

-- Recurring transaction cancelled: Cardholder contacted merchant to stop recurring transactions, but they are still receiving shipments and being charged.
+Cardholder consults the merchant to stop recurring transactions, but they are still receiving shipments and facing charges.

-- Prior approval needed: Merchant was supposed to inform the cardholder before processing a transaction, but failed to do so.
+Merchant must inform the cardholder before processing a transaction but fails to do so.

 For high-risk, high-volume merchants with recurring transactions, avoiding chargebacks is a continual customer support issue.
-Customers are quick to complain to the merchant when they find unexplained or unexpected charges to their credit cards or deductions from their bank accounts.
+Customers are quick to complain to the merchant when they find unexplained or unexpected charges on their credit cards.
+Or deductions from their bank accounts.
 Sometimes they bypass the merchant entirely and go directly to their credit card company or bank for resolution.However, these simple steps can help prevent many complaints or disputes from becoming chargebacks:

 - When appropriate, cheerfully and promptly arrange for a refund when contacted directly by a customer.